Writing a design brief can be time consuming and frustrating.

 A website project goal could be even more basic:

-“Our website doesn’t sell enough product.
-We want to know why, and then make the necessary adjustments to make it convert more of our visitors into buyers.”
+“Our website doesn’t sell enough products.
+We want to know why, and then make the necessary adjustments to make it convert more of our visitors into paying customers.”

-Having a goal gives your agency something to work towards.
-It also gives you something to measure against!
+Having a goal not only gives your agency something to work towards, it also gives you something to measure against.